haddonm/aMSE/README.md

     recruitment off the recruitment curve is doubled, improves the relationship between predicted cpue and observed cpue so this holds great promise for improved conditioning.

--   2021-06-28 aMSE 0.0.0.2000 The AMSE can now conduct what are effectively retrospective analyses.
-This is affected by changing the ‘CATCHES, 47, if&gt;1 this is the number of historical catch years’ line in the control.csv file, which can now be done in a loop using the new ‘changevar’ function.
-This has necessitated also changing the ‘CEYRS, 20, The first year of catches for which there are CPUE records, ie 1992 is 20th year of catches’, which used to take a direct value of how any years of CPUE data there are.
-We could have just changed two numbers but along that path errors lay.

 # aMSE